7 Days In Moorea

 Te Fare Natura

 The unique structure of this recently opened eco museum cannot be missed when turning inland towards the Moorea’s Belvedere scenic lookout.
-A great option if traveling to Moorea with children, the museum invites you to discover and learn about the geology and the ins and outs of French Polynesia’s terrestrial and marine ecosystems.
+Along with the Tiki Parc, this is a great option if traveling to Moorea with children.
+Te fare Natura invites you to discover and learn about the geology and the ins and outs of French Polynesia’s terrestrial and marine ecosystems.

 Magic Mountain

-The views from the Belvedere are simply gorgeous but the ones at Magic Mountain are even better.
-Head inland around PK21 and pay the small fee to one of the locals manning the fruit stand.
-Guided ATV and 4X4 island tours make it to the top a few times a day, but it’s only a 20-minute hike on foot, though it’s very steep and without any shade.
-Up at the top, enjoy dazzling panoramic views all the way from Opunohu Bay to lagoon motus way out west!
+The views from the Belvedere are simply gorgeous, but the ones at Magic Mountain are even better.
+Look for the sign around PK21 and pay the small fee to one of the locals manning the cafe.
+Guided ATV and 4X4 island tours make it to the summit, but it’s only a 20-minute hike, though it’s very steep and without any shade.
+At the top, enjoy dazzling panoramic views all the way from Opunohu Bay to the lagoon motus way out west!

 Magic Mountain Moorea French Polynesia - lagoon view